Husayn ibn Ali: Early life

-Most narrations report that Husayn was born on the 3rd of Sha'ban 4 AH (11 January 626) in Medina and was still a child when his grandfather, Muhammad, died.
-He was the younger son of Ali, the cousin of Muhammad, and Fatima, the daughter of Muhammad, both from the Banu Hashim clan of the Quraysh tribe.
+Most narrations report that Husayn was born on the 3rd of Sha'ban 4 AH (11 January 626) in Medina and was still a child when his grandfather, the Islamic prophet Muhammad, died.
+He was the younger son of Ali, the cousin and son-in-law of Muhammad, and Fatima, the daughter of Muhammad, both from the Banu Hashim clan of the Quraysh tribe.
 Both Hasan and Husayn were named by Muhammad, although Ali had other names such as "Harb" in mind.
 Muhammad sacrificed a ram to celebrate Husayn's birth, and Fatima shaved his head and donated the same weight of his hair in silver as alms.

-Islamic traditions holds Husayn is mentioned in the Torah as "Shubayr" and in the Gospels as "Tab".
+Islamic traditions holds that Husayn is mentioned in the Torah as "Shubayr" and in the Gospels as "Tab".

 Husayn was raised in Muhammad's household during his early years.
 The family formed from the marriage of Ali and Fatima was praised many times by Muhammad.
 In events such as Mubahala and the hadith of the Ahl al-Kisa, Muhammad referred to this family as the Ahl al-bayt.
-In the Qur'an, in many cases, such as the verse of purification, the ahl al-bayt has been praised.
+In the Quran, in many cases, such as the verse of purification, the ahl al-bayt has been praised.
 Madelung notes that numerous narrations showing Muhammad's love for Hasan and Husayn, such as carrying them on his shoulders or putting them on his chest and kissing them on their bellies.
-Madelung believes that some of these reports may imply a slight preference of Muhammad for Hasan over Husayn, or pointing out that Hasan was more similar to his grandfather.

-A hadith in the canonical Sunni collection Sunan al-Tirmidhi states al-Hasan and al-Husayn as the sayyids (“chiefs”) of the youth in Paradise.
-Madelung adds that this hadith is widely reported.
+Madelung believes that some of these reports imply a slight preference of Muhammad for Hasan over Husayn, or pointing out that Hasan was more similar to his grandfather.
+A widely reported hadith in the canonical Sunni collection Sunan al-Tirmidhi, attributed to Muhammad, states Hasan and Husayn as the sayyids (“chiefs”) of the youth of Paradise.